fbpx

 University of Southern California

-The University of Southern California provides an online master’s degree in psychology that may take the least amount of time to complete out of any program on this list.
-The online master’s in applied psychology can be completed in less than 16 months for the motivated individual.
-The program has two concentration areas for students to choose from including organizational and industrial psychology and consumer psychology.
-Both degrees prepare students for a number of different careers.
-The aim of the program from USC is to give students the tools and understanding they need to innovate any field that interests them.
+The University of Southern California offers an online master’s degree in applied psychology that may be one of the quickest programs to complete on this list.
+Motivated students can finish the program in less than 16 months.
+The program offers two concentration areas: organizational and industrial psychology, and consumer psychology.
+Both tracks prepare students for a variety of careers.
+USC’s program aims to equip students with the tools and understanding needed to innovate in any field that interests them.

 School Overview